chr1st1ank/dike/docs/usage.md

 # Usage

-To use aiodike in a project
+To use dike in a project

 ```
-    import aiodike
+    import dike
 ```